beichenzbc/Long-CLIP/README.md

 ## 📜 News
+🚀 [2024/5/21] We update the paper and checkpoints after fixing the bug in DDP and add results in Urban-1k.
+Special thanks to @MajorDavidZhang for finding and refining this bug in DDP!

 🚀 [2024/5/21] Urban-1k: a scaling-up version of Urban-200 dataset in the paper has been released at this [page](https://huggingface.co/datasets/BeichenZhang/Urban1k).

 🚀 [2024/4/1] The training code is released!